brendan-ch/arxiv-alfred/README.md

 ## Change Default Settings

 By default, ArXiv uses `arxiv` as keyword, downloads the PDFs to the Downloads folder and uses the article title as PDF name.
 You can change these default settings in Alfred's preferences.
-For this, go to `Workflows`, select `ArXiv` and click on the `Configure workflow and variables` button in the top right corner.
+For this, go to Workflows, select ArXiv and click on the `Configure workflow` button in the top bar.

 ![Step 1](./assets/configure_download_folder_step1.png)